abdullahhosenakash/shoes-analyser/README.md

 ## What the project has:

- Markup : * Main image of the project with suitable title
+* Main image of the project with suitable title
 * Reviews of the customers
 * Data analysis of various customers with rechart
 * Blogs that contains 3 different questions